Home > Seasonal Cooking Courses

 Outings, tastings and entrance fees

-Cooking workshop, all ingredients, equipment and apron
+All ingredients, equipment and apron provided

 Recipe folder to take home